 MyFitnessPal is for far more than just weight loss; it can also track strength training progress and progress with cardiovascular exercise.
 It is worth noting that while MyFitnessPal can help you to track food consumption, it is only sometimes accurate.
 For example, the database will tell you that a serving of yellow rice is 150 calories.
 However, that doesn’t consider the portion size or preparation.
 As for the activity and exercise logging, this can only be relied upon if you invest in a third-party tracker device, such as an Apple or Google Fit Watch.

 However, it is advisable for anyone struggling with their mental health to reach out for professional support, as self-care can only go so far in holistic well-being.
-UWS London has a range of student support options, including our online CBT lessons, counselling sessions, support via the Student Union, and regularly held workshops around campus.
+UWS London has a range of support and self-care options for students, including our online CBT lessons, counselling sessions, support via the Student Union, and regularly held workshops around campus.

 We also regularly update our blog with practical advice on how to deal with common and mild mental health issues, including social anxiety and depression, and how international students can overcome language barriers while studying with us.